Scotcheroos

 Notes

 The reason Scotcheroos can become hard and not soft is because the sugar mixture was boiled too long.
-As soon as you see the tiniest bubbles around the edges of the pan, and the sugar has dissolved into the corn syrup, remove the mixture from the heat and stir in the peanut butter.
+As soon as you see the tiniest bubbles around the edges of the pan and the sugar has dissolved into the corn syrup, remove the mixture from the heat and stir in the peanut butter.
 You don’t want to allow the sugar molecules to crystalize which means they will firm up like caramel as the bars cool.

-If you are storing your scotcheroos in the fridge, do let them come to cool room temperature before serving – the cold will also make them harder.
+If you are storing your scotcheroos in the fridge, do let them come to cool to room temperature before serving — the cold will also make them harder.

 Nutrition